This is based on opinion. Please don't list it on a work's trope example list.

 Bugles are calling from prairie to shore, "Sign up" and "Fall In" and march off to war.
 There in the distance a flag I can see, Scorched and in ribbons but whose can it be How ends the story, whose is the glory Ask if we dare, our comrades out there who sleep.

-The scene where Blondie comforts the dying soldier and leaves him his jacket.
+The scene where Blondie comforts the dying soldier with One Last Smoke and leaves him his jacket.

 Tuco and his brother.
 It bring a lot of Alternative Character Interpretation to Tuco.
 He feels betrayed by Pablo and believes himself to be in the right for living the way he does.
 Then they start fighting, but pause for a moment, before Tuco runs off to join Blondie at the wagon.
 Pablo's crushed expression says it all; that he was willing to try and make it up to his brother but he was too late.

 Tuco is thunderstruck by the death of his parents and grieves quietly for them after he receives the news.

 Tuco trying to find the grave where the money is buried.
 He runs through the vast graveyard, trying to find one particular tombstone in a forest of tombstones to fallen soldiers slaughtered in a tragic war, as Ennio Morricone's "The Ecstasy Of Gold" works up towards a climax.

 After getting fatally wounded in battle, through sheer force of will, Captain Clinton stays alive long enough to watch Blondie and Tuco blow up the Branstone Bridge he's been bitching about.
 When it happens he dies with a smile on his face.